anakinsolo/frotend-webapp-react/README.md

 - Clone the repo
 - Run `npm install` command to install dependencies
+- Creat an .env from .env.example, put the backend URL there
 - Run `npm start` to start the project in development mode
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.